Pekinek/projektGospodarka/README.md

 Run using "java -jar backend-1.0-SNAPSHOT.jar".

-Tomcat included in jar, start server on localhost:8080.
+Tomcat included in jar, starts server on localhost:8080.

 Works with H2 database for now.